alix-tz/phd/posts/007.md

 "WikiCREMMA" (or CREMMA-Wiki, or CREMMA-Wikipedia) is (are?) the name(s) Thibault Clérice and I gave to a dataset created within the perimeter of the CREMMA funding.
 In 2022, we were able to use this funding to hire several students from the [École nationale des chartes](https://www.chartes.psl.eu/) to produce entirely new transcriptions of documents from various periods (from Medieval times to 21st century), or to align already existing transcriptions with the corresponding images.
 We will hopefully have occasions to present this experiment further in the months to come, but today I would like to talk about the specific case of WikiCREMMA.

-Unlike the other CREMMA datasets[^They can all be found via the [HTR-United catalog!](https://htr-united.github.io/catalog.html)], WikiCREMMA also consisted in creating new images.
+Unlike the other CREMMA datasets[^1], WikiCREMMA also consisted in creating new images.
 Using exerpts from [randomly selected](https://github.com/PonteIneptique/wikicremma) Wikipedia articles (in French), we created forms which were then printed before we asked volunteers to copy the text by hand using the tools of their choice, thus collecting examples of nowadays handwritings.

 The form mostly consists in: